 Photo by Pexelson

 The most immediate question that currently poses to the healthcare industry is what does the future hold?

-Service uniformity and payment parity for telemedicine care need to be ensured for patients, while allowing the use of audio-only calls for telemedicine visits, to assist patients who do not have access to live-video technology.
+Service uniformity and payment parity for telemedicine care need to be ensured for patients while allowing audio-only calls for telemedicine visits to assist patients who do not have access to live-video technology.
 However, this new world may result in potential trade-offs.
-Patients may incur privacy issues and more inferior quality of care, compared to in-person visits.
-Depending on insurance companies, some patients may have the opportunity to engage in telemedicine visits and may have to see their healthcare providers from specific telemedicine vendors.
+Patients may incur privacy issues and more inferior quality of care compared to in-person visits.
+Depending on insurance companies, some patients may have the opportunity to engage in telemedicine visits and see their healthcare providers from specific telemedicine vendors.
 This could forge discrepancies in access and continuity of care to patients.
 Additionally, government expenditure may significantly increase in expanding coverage of telemedicine.
 Keeping all stakeholders, the costs and benefits of telehealth in consideration, lawmakers, consumers, and providers are the key to deciding how telehealth is the future or not.